-The Unspoken Burden of Constant Reliability
+The Unspoken Burden Of Constant Reliability

 There exists a particular type of strength that stays silent.
 It doesn’t scream for attention.
 It doesn’t break down where people can see.
 It doesn’t reach out for support until the weight is crushing.